midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Kiesling:** So, prophetic.

 **Lepucki:** Clairvoyant, totally.
 I didn’t want to make it generate from one single catastrophe.
-I like The Road for instance, or The Handmaid’s Tale, and I’m interested in nuclear holocausts — that’s one of my hobbies — but I don’t think those books are as scary, because everyone feels powerless in the face of some great destruction.
+I like <cite>The Road</cite> for instance, or <cite>The Handmaid’s Tale</cite>, and I’m interested in nuclear holocausts — that’s one of my hobbies — but I don’t think those books are as scary, because everyone feels powerless in the face of some great destruction.
 This type of slow apocalypse is scarier to me, because we’ve all been complicit in making the world a bad place.
 And in that it is topical, if we continue on our current road.

 I was just listening to a story about the EPA caps and the people who are fighting and fighting them because they want to make money.
 They want to keep jobs, which I understand, and food on the table, but nonetheless, if we just continue on the way things have been going, we’re fucked.
 So a novel with this premise is a little bit scarier to me.
 It seems more familiar.